 Potential Conflict: Conflicts may occur if there are competing interests that compromise our ability to make impartial decisions.
 These interests might interfere with our objectivity, judgement, or integrity, impacting our ability to put the Client’s interest first.

 How the Conflict is Addressed: We provide the following disclosure to you to maintain transparency: OFIC is a wholly owned subsidiary of OceanFront Wealth Inc. (“OFWI”).
-OFWI also has the following additional subsidiaries:
+OFWI also has the following additional subsidiary:

 OFWI has the following related entities:

-OFIC has policies in place to address conflicts with its affiliated or related entities relating to financial incentives, intra-company transactions, preferential cost schedules, sharing of information, and trading practices.
+OFIC has policies in place to address conflicts with its affiliated or related entities relating to intra-company transactions, preferential cost schedules, confidentiality and sharing of information.
 Client recommendations or advice are based on our fiduciary duty to act in your best interest.

 Best Execution